-This bike could easily be the last one you need to buy.
+This could easily be the last one you need to buy.

-The winning upgrade, through, is the front shock.
+The winning upgrade, though, is the front shock.
 They step it up from a no-name shock to a Suntour.

 Additionally, this shock offers lock-out capabilities.
 So you can lock the shock making it rigid.